-How 'Sandra Shroff Gnyan Dham School' is impacting the community in Vapi, India positively
+How the 'Sandra Shroff Gnyan Dham School' is making a difference in Vapi, India.

-In 1969, when UPL established its first manufacturing unit at Vapi, Gujarat, there was a marked absence of a quality educational system, which affected not only the local children but also the children of the many industrial entrepreneurs who’d recently settled in the region.
+In 1969, when UPL established its first manufacturing unit in at Vapi, Gujarat, there was a marked absence of a quality educational system for the children in the community.

-The school is just one of many social endeavours in India undertaken by Mrs Shroff and UPL, which also includes Skill Development Centres, Women Self Help Groups, village transformation programs.
+The school is just one of many social endeavors in India undertaken by Mrs. Shroff and UPL, others include Skill Development Centers, Women Self Help Groups and village transformation programs.
 Further afield, in Brazil, Tanzania and Mexico, UPL’s initiatives continue to support their employees, their families and the wider community all around the world.